wp-cli/search-replace-command/README.md

 	[--regex-delimiter=<regex-delimiter>]
 		The delimiter to use for the regex.
 It must be escaped if it appears in the search string.
 The default value is the result of `chr(1)`.

+	[--regex-limit=<regex-limit>]
+		The maximum possible replacements for the regex per row (or per unserialized data bit per row).
+Defaults to -1 (no limit).

 	[--format=<format>]
 		Render output in a particular format.